oberien/das-protokoll/specification-v2.md

 server that doesn't actually want to synchronize the folder, but is only used as intermediate hop for communication.

+The final goal is to establish a Peer-to-Peer network, but this version still chooses a single peer as server.

 ## Protocol

 Version 2 of Das PROTOKOLL uses version 1 for block transfers.